bedrocksystems/BRiCk/doc/sphinx/pointers.rst

 As in Cerberus, casting pointers to integers marks the allocation ID of the pointer as _exposed_.
-Casting an integer to a pointer can produce any pointer with the same address and an exposed allocation ID;
+Casting an integer to a pointer can produce any pointer with the same address and an exposed allocation ID.

 Unlike in Cerberus, more than two allocation IDs can cover the same address.
 In C complete objects are generally disjoint, except that a past-the-end-pointer